Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 This phase showed that the environment could detect:

-failed su activity
+Failed su activity
 PAM authentication failures
-local privilege escalation attempts that did not succeed
+Local privilege escalation attempts that did not succeed
 6. SSH Service Enablement

 To expand the lab into a more realistic external access scenario, I installed and enabled the OpenSSH server on the Ubuntu VM.